eclipse-thingweb/node-wot/packages/examples/README.md

 ## Script Examples

-Script examples are located in `src\scripts`.
+Script examples are located in

+* `src\scripts`
+* `src\proxy-scripts`
+* `src\testthing`

-The idea of this folder is to use TypeScript to work on the examples which offers support in being up-to-date with the current API.
+The idea of these folders is to use TypeScript to work on the examples which offers support in being up-to-date with the current API.

 see https://github.com/eclipse/thingweb.node-wot/issues/171.